topkecleon/otouto/README.md

 To get started, run `./tg-install.sh`.
 Note that this script is written for Ubuntu/Debian.
 If you're running Arch (the only acceptable alternative), you'll have to do it yourself.
 If that is the case, note that otouto uses the "test" branch of tg, and the AUR package `telegram-cli-git` will not be sufficient, as it does not have support for supergroups yet.

-Once the installation is finished, enable `administration.lua` in your config file.
-You may have reason to change the default TCP port (4567); if that is the case, remember to change it in `tg-launch.sh` as well.
+Once the installation is finished, enable `administration.lua` in your config file. **The administration plugin must be loaded before about.lua and blacklist.lua.** You may have reason to change the default TCP port (4567); if that is the case, remember to change it in `tg-launch.sh` as well.
 Run `./tg-launch.sh` in a separate screen/tmux window.
 You'll have to enter your phone number and go through the login process the first time.
 The script is set to restart tg after two seconds, so you'll need to Ctrl+C after exiting.

 While tg is running, you may start/reload otouto with administration.lua enabled, and have access to a wide variety of administrative commands and automata.
 The administration "database" is stored in `administration.json`.
 To start using otouto to administrate a group (note that you must be the owner (or an administrator)), send `/gadd` to that group.
 For a list of commands, use `/ahelp`.
 Below I'll describe various functions now available to you.